-As observed in Table 2, the means of the study variables for the experimental groups exhibited changes between pre-test and post-test measurements, while no significant changes were observed in the control group.
+As observed in Table 2, the means of the study variables for the experimental groups exhibited changes between pre-test and posttest measurements, while no significant changes were observed in the control group.
 Prior to conducting the analysis of covariance (ANCOVA), the assumptions of the test were carefully examined.
-The normality of data distribution was ensured by checking for the absence of influential outliers the Kolmogorov-Smirnov normality test (Table 2).
+The normality of data distribution was ensured by checking for the absence of influential outliers using Kolmogorov-Smirnov the normality test (Table 2).
 This confirmed that the assumption of normality was met for conducting ANCOVA.